 Workers at these jobs are prone to a long list of serious risks, including heavy machinery accidents, falls from high places, explosions, chemical burns, inhalation of toxic fumes, and being struck by an object.

 If you have been injured in an industrial accident, Attorney Dana G. Kirk can help.
 He has successfully represented countless workplace injury cases and has an impressive track record of obtaining compensation for clients.
 He has the knowledge and experience necessary to effectively investigate the details of your case and position you for the best possible outcome.
 Industrial accident lawsuits can become extremely complicated, and Attorney Dana G. Kirk has the skill and tenacity to fight for your rights and help you obtain the compensation you deserve.
-Contact the Kirk Law Firm today for a free consultation about your case.
+Contact the Kirk Law Firm, PLLC today for a free consultation about your case.

 Request Your Free Case Evaluation